Publication Editorial Guidelines

 Report Template - ITS-JPO has an official template for all reports:

-Before you submit your report, please take a look at the ITS JPO Publications Checklist.
+Before you submit your report, please take a look at the ITS JPO Guidelines for Preparing Reports and ITS JPO Publications Checklist.

 If you have any questions, please contact Mike Pina at 202-366- 3700.